nikkiii/backupd/README.md

 # BackupD

 A simple backup http server to store backups on Amazon Cloud Drive without all the fuss of the API.
+It is planned that the server will eventually use [AbstractFS](https://github.com/AbstractFS/node-abstractfs) instead, providing interfaces to multiple services under one server.

 Note: Amazon states the service is for non commercial use.
 Use at your own risk to do more than store personal backups.